Generalised theta operators on unitary Shimura varieties: Unitary Shimura varieties of signature (n-1, 1)

-In particular, for $\ul{k}, \ul{k'} \in X(T)_+$ dominant weights, we have a natural morphism of sheaves
+In particular, for $\ul{k}, \ul{k}' \in X(T)_+$ dominant weights, we have a natural morphism of sheaves

 coming from \ref{morphrep}.
 We will often use this morphism implicitly in our constructions. \begin{remark} Notice that for $S=\spec{k(s)}$ a point $s \in \spec R$ of $\mr{char}\, k(s) = p$ we have that $L(\ul{k}, s) \subseteq H^0(\ul{k}, s)$, the inclusion being proper for most $\ul{k}$ (that is, $\ul{k}$ not in the {$p$-restricted alcove}, see \cite[II.5.7]{jantzen}).
-It seems to be a hard task, for general $m$, to characterise explicitly the Jordan-H\"older factors of $L(\ul{k}, s) \otimes L(\ul{k}', s)$.
-It would be interesting, working towards more general definitions of theta operators in positive characteristic, to describe the possible simple quotients $L(\ul{w}, s)$ of such tensor products, so as to obtain morphisms of sheaves like
+It seems to be a hard task, for general $m$, to characterise explicitly the Jordan--H\"older factors of $L(\ul{k}, s) \otimes L(\ul{k}', s)$.
+It would be interesting, working towards more general definitions of theta operators in positive characteristic, to describe the possible simple quotients $L(\ul{w}, s)$ of such tensor products, so as to obtain morphisms of sheaves of the form

 which would provide a wider range of weight shifting operators.
 Some descriptions amenable to explicit computations are available are $m=2, 3$, see \cite{dotyhenke}, \cite{bowmandoty}.
+In a similar way, one could consider maps $\mc{F}^{\ul k} \otimes \mc{F}^{\ul k'} \to \mc{F}^{\ul l}$, where $\mb{S}^{\ul l}$ is any representation obtained applying the Littlewood--Richardson rule to $\mb{S}^{\ul k} \otimes \mb{S}^{\ul k'}$.
 This is a direction of research that we do not pursue here, but we plan to return on these matters in the future. \end{remark}